25 Large crowds were traveling with Jesus, and turning to them he said:

-26 “If anyone comes to me and does not hate his father and mother, his wife and children, his brothers and sisters—yes, even his own life—he cannot be my disciple.
-27 And anyone who does not carry his cross and follow me cannot be my disciple.
+26 “If anyone comes to me and does not hate father and mother, wife and children, brothers and sisters—yes, even their own life—such a person cannot be my disciple.

 31 “Or suppose a king is about to go to war against another king.
-Will he not first sit down and consider whether he is able with ten thousand men to oppose the one coming against him with twenty thousand?
+Won’t he first sit down and consider whether he is able with ten thousand men to oppose the one coming against him with twenty thousand?

 Top 10 sermons on Luke 14

 - 0802 Trinity II: So What DO We Have to Do?

 Copyright © 1973, 1978, 1984, 2011 by Biblica, Inc.®